 Social Care is a key part of disabled people’s human rights.
-Our Social Care Expert Group brings GDA members together to speak out and share lived experience of needing or using social care, to help make these rights a reality for disabled people in Glasgow and beyond.
+GDA’s Social Care Expert Group brings together over 100 GDA members together to speak out and share lived experience of needing or using social care, to help make these rights a reality for disabled people in Glasgow and beyond.

 Many disabled people need support with daily living – and those of us who do know all too well that our Social Care system is not fit for purpose.

 Chronic underfunding worsened by austerity and followed by the global pandemic , has fuelled staff shortages and bureaucracy and resulted in a system that cannot meet our needs today or tomorrow.
 Simply put, the social care system has eroded our human rights for far too long – leaving too many disabled and older people isolated, in crisis, unable to cope.

 Through our Future Visions project and Social Care Expert Group, GDA has been working with the Scottish Government, Glasgow City Health and Social Care Partnership, and wider partners across Scotland – to amplify disabled people’s voices and lived experience to shape a better Social Care system that upholds our rights to Independent Living.